-The day started like any other; local visitors bringing gifts of food and airag.
+I woke up giddy, excited, anxious, and a bit sad.
+This was it – our last day of the Mongol Rally.
+It started exactly 5 weeks earlier on a Saturday in London.
+Now here we were 300 km from Ulaanbaatar Mongolia’s finish line.
+The day started like any other; local visitors brought gifts of food and airag.
 We packed up the tents one last time and headed east on our lovely tarmac road.

 Lest you think that tarmac in Mongolia is easy…it’s not.
 Sure, it’s better than what we were on for the last 1400km, but it is rife with issues.
 It’s crumbling under trucks that are too heavy, poor construction, and harsh climates.
-It would be perfect for about 5 km and then boom…it was full of pot holes.
-This was often more dangerous than the previous roads as our speed was much greater on tarmac.
+It would be perfect for about 5 km and then boom…it was full of potholes.
+This was often more dangerous than the previous roads as our speed was much greater on the tarmac.
 So swerving and screeching to a halt was much more difficult!

 The anticipation was killing me.
 I sat in the back seat thinking how this was just like running in the 25th mile of a marathon.
 You were exhausted, but the excitement of finally achieving something that you had worked so hard and long for was an overwhelming emotion.

-However I had to remind myself that as much as I wanted to get there, there was still a lot to see and experience.
+However, I had to remind myself that as much as I wanted to get there, there was still a lot to see and experience.
 This part of Mongolia was the steppe, or grassland, and it was full of new scenery; rivers and lakes, meadows, rolling green hills, and even a section of sand dunes.

 I felt as if this was the most populated area of herders that we had seen so far.
 Livestock surrounded us.
 A horse ran across the road and we noticed a ger family trying to contain their horses, so we stopped to watch.
 We watched in confusion as 4 different men ran around trying to get the horses all in one area and one man on a motorcycle ran after a particularly obstinate brown and white horse.
 All of the little ponies were already tied up near the ger and the horses kept running around in pandemonium.